PepperonIT/Rock-Paper-Scissors/README.md

 ### Documentation

 The documentation is generated using [Sphinx](https://www.sphinx-doc.org/en/master/).
-To generate the documentation, run:
+To generate the documentation, change directory to `docs/` and run:

 ```bash
 make html
 ```

+The generated documentation is then available in the `docs/build/html/` folder.
+To view the documentation, open the `index.html` file in a browser.

 ### Debug